Getting Started with the Viv API

 Rate Limits

-Read requests (GET)10 requests/second
+Read (GET)10 requests/second

-Write requests (POST/PUT/DELETE)1 request/second
+Write (POST/PUT/DELETE)1 request/second

+Custom rate limits can be configured per API key.
 When rate limited, you'll receive:

 {